 Plug It into the Convenience Outlet

 With the advent of new social media, people’s way of reaching out with one another shifted to another level.
 It was quicker and more advanced.
-As I see it, the more the medium is used, the more the target audience gets hooked and influences to go for the offered service or product.
+As I see it, the more the medium is used, the more the target audience gets hooked and influenced to go for the offered service or product.
 Since there is a medium tailor-fit for a need, there is less effort of pushing too hard just to get results.
 Now, it could be done without breaking a sweat and still getting the bait.
 Unlike its predecessors, new social media offers a variety of channels to get the target audience.

 The Octopus Socket for Efficiency

 As mentioned, new social media could offer more.
 It for me is very much engaging since one could easily use a different type of medium if the one used seems to bore the target audience.
 It really is amazing how I still see different products and services even if I log off from an application from the net.
 There still are music blogs, photo and video sharing, product reviews, and even through games, that I see the products and services once more.
 Without being stuck to one, I can freely go to another application and still be tapped by the products and services.
-It just really gone far from the usual print that just stays put where it was posted or hung.
+It just really have gone far from the usual print that just stays put where it was posted.

 The Live Wire Is Not That Dangerous After All